The Torture Garden: Film adaptation

 A film version of The Torture Garden was released in 1976; it was directed by Christian Gion from a screenplay by French academic/novelist Pascal Lainé and starred Roger Van Hool, Jacqueline Kerry, Tony Taffin, Jean Rougeul, and Jean-Claude Carrière.
 In its native France, the film retained the title Le Jardin des supplices; it was released in the UK as The Garden of Torment.
 In January 2021, the UK-based independent DVD and Blu-ray distribution label Nucleus Films announced it was preparing a Blu-ray release of The Garden of Torment for 2021.

 The 1967 British horror film Torture Garden is unrelated to Mirbeau's novel.

+Other adaptations

+The name for the John Zorn's album Torture Garden comes from Le jardin des supplices.